aeharding/metar-taf-parser/README.md

 // -or-

-// Optionally pass a date (approximately when the report was issued, +/- a week)
+// Optionally pass the date issued to get the report issued and
-// to get the report issued and trend validity dates (start/end) on the report: const datedTAF = parseTAF(rawTAFString, { date: new Date() });
+// trend validity dates (start/end) on the report: const datedTAF = parseTAF(rawTAFString, { issued });
 ```

 ### Higher level parsing: The Forecast abstraction